 Whatever is happening is still beyond the comprehension of my own mind.
 One of those instances of life that are by themselves the whole aspiration of your hidden or far reached dreams.

-How much of a coincidence has it been that I was asked twice in this very same instant of this miraculous happening “ what are your dreams?
+How much of coincidence has it been that I was asked twice in this very same instant of this miraculous happening “ what are your dreams?
 Your plans for life?

 I have been enjoying all my life my hallucinating ideas in a relationship and a conversation I hold with the writers and thinkers that I fall in love one after the other within the edges of the pages of their books.
-A world that I loved flirting with on my own, with its stars of men and women who would become my mentors, lovers, boyfriends, gurus … whatever the choice of book may hold me with.
+The world that I loved flirting with on my own, with its stars of men and women who would become my mentors, lovers, boyfriends, gurus … whatever the choice of the book may hold me with.

-I have been following the novelist Youssef Zeedan for years, out of admiration and the amount of inspiration he seemed to be providing to this generation of young people.
+I have been following the novelist Youssef Zeidan for years, out of admiration and the amount of inspiration he seemed to be providing to this generation of young people.
 It was embarrassing that his book Azazeel was given to me many times and recommended tens of times, and I was never able to read it in six or seven years.
 He caught my attention however with the Shadow of the Snake, and I was thinking.
 Here stands a man of a daring mind.

-Starting to read him in order to fill in the gap of my ignorance about his work was by itself a journey that will definitely stay for a very long time to come.
+Starting to read him to fill in the gap of my ignorance about his work was by itself a journey that will definitely stay for a very long time to come.
 It could be an exaggeration from my side.
-It could be also my intensive digging in the caves of the medieval era that makes me overwhelmed.
+It could also be my intensive digging in the caves of the medieval era that makes me overwhelmed.
 It could be the lack of serious and real people that can still talk the same language I look for.
 But this man is nothing less than a genius that history will definitely save him a place among those immortal thinkers of all times.
 I could imagine while I was listening to him surrounded by the overwhelming warmth and amount of books that decorate the shelves of his apartment from corner to corner.
 His translated works.
 His tens of books that continue or are bestseller year after year.
-The encyclopedia, documents and treasures of books that make the great mind he carries on his shoulder.
+The encyclopedia, documents, and treasures of books that make the great mind he carries on his shoulder.

 Listening to him was like sitting in front of a spring that pours into falls of gold.
 While trying to show my intelligence reading four of his books that were obvious not the smartest way to know the man.
 There is no way one can catch the trend of his writing.
 You cannot predict what could be happening as you turn the next page.
 Yet it is not suspense you are reading.
 A continuous journey in the existence of man from within his very self.
-An obvious defender for women and her rights is the only trend that one can trace in every piece of his writings.
-A non-stop digging and shaking in molded believes that we take as god given only truths.
+A public defender for women and her rights is the only trend that one can trace in every piece of his writings.
+A non-stop digging and shaking in molded believes that we take as a God given only truths.

 Being allowed the entry to his own haven.
 The privacy of his own home.
-The circle of his closes friends and people.
+The circle of his closest friends and people.
 Listening to him and listening to him and listening to him, and with every possible break: “ Aren’t you hungry?” “ What can I do for you?” “ You are too skinny I cannot even see you, you must be underfed.”
 And of course the charming Egyptian tongue that is enough to make you feel that you are the most and only beauty that earth has ever created, until you hear the same words said with the same passion and seriousness to realize that beauty remains in the eye of the beholder, with as many creatures He has beheld.

 I would need forty days to empty the amount of knowledge and inspiring feelings I received in those four days.